bodo-ai/Bodo/docs/docs/quick_start/index.md

 ## [Platform Quick Start][bodoplatformquickstart]

-If you/your team have been onboarded to the Bodo Platform, this guide will help you get started with the Bodo Platform.
+This guide provides a quick overview of the Bodo SaaS Platform and a walkthrough of the subscription process.
+AWS users can follow this guide to get started with the Bodo Platform in a few simple steps.

 ## Local Bodo Engine Quick Start (Community Edition)